Yangxinsix/myqueue/docs/cli.rst

   -n NAME, --name NAME  Select only tasks named "NAME".
   -c ifnraste, --columns ifnraste
                         Select columns to show.
+  -S c, --sort c        Sort rows using column c, where c must be one of i, f,
+                        n, r, a, s, t or e.
+Use "-S c-" for a descending sort.
   -v, --verbose         More output.
   -q, --quiet           Less output.
   -T, --traceback       Show full traceback.